Buick Electra: Fourth generation (1971–1976)

-A revised egg-crate grille above a new federally-mandated 5 mi/h front bumper and revised taillights were among the most noticeable changes for the 1973 Electra 225.
+A revised egg-crate grille above a new federally mandated 5 mi/h front bumper and revised taillights were among the most noticeable changes for the 1973 Electra 225.
 All engines now featured EGR valves to meet increasingly stringent 1973 emission standards (the EGR valve was featured on Buick engines for California cars in 1972).

-New grillework and a new rear with revised taillights and a federally mandated 5 mi/h rear bumper highlighted the 1974 Electra 225, still available in base and up level Electra Custom models.
+New grille work and a new rear with revised taillights and a federally mandated 5 mi/h rear bumper highlighted the 1974 Electra 225, still available in base and up level Electra Custom models.
 The Electra Limited, previously a luxurious trim option on the Custom models, was upgraded to full model status.
-Electra Limited models also got power windows, power driver's seat and a new digital clock as standard equipment, along with an optional leather upholstery trim, the first Buicks (along with that year's Riviera) to offer real leather seats since the 1963 Riviera.
+Electra Limited models also received power windows, power driver's seat, and a new digital clock as standard equipment, along with an optional leather upholstery trim, the first Buicks (along with that year's Riviera) to offer real leather seats since the 1963 Riviera.
 The 1974 Buick Electra Limited had velour seats and door panels that were the same as the 1974 Oldsmobile 98 Regency.
 The 455 V8 was revised to meet the 1974 federal and California emission standards with horsepower dropping from 250 in 1972–73 to 230 for 1974.
-A one-year only option for the '74 Electra was the high-performance Stage 1 455 engine with dual exhausts and a 245 hp rating.
-1974 was the last year for the pillarless hardtop coupe, although the 4 door hardtop would continue to be produced until 1976.
+A one-year-only option for the 1974 Electra was the high-performance Stage 1 455 engine with dual exhausts and a 245 hp rating.
+1974 was the last year for the pillarless hardtop coupe, although the 4-door hardtop would continue to be produced until 1976.
 Inside, the wrap-around instrument panel was substantially revised and optionally available for the first time (and seldom ordered) was a driver's-side airbag system with an exclusive steering wheel design.
 1974 was the final year for the Max Trac traction control option.
 New options for 1974 included radial tires and a "low fuel" warning light came on when the gas tank was down to only four gallons.
 A new distinctive "Landau" option was available on the Limited coupe that included the now-popular rear side opera windows and rear-quarter vinyl roof.